Large spots on the child's body. Diseases that cause spots on a child's body

 • trichophytosis.

-In children older than 10 years, pink lichen is often diagnosed.
-This disease is prone to spontaneous healing.
-The causative agent is not installed.
-Often a rash appears after a cold.
-With Zhiber's deprivation, a child has 1 large spot of a yellowish-pink color.
-This is a maternal patch.
+In children over 10 years of age, pityriasis rosea is often diagnosed.
+This disease tends to heal spontaneously.
+The causative agent has not been identified.
+Often, a rash appears after a cold.
+With Zhiber's lichen, the child develops 1 large yellowish-pink spot.
+This is the mother's plaque.
 Peeling of the skin is typical.
-After a while, the elements of the rash become like medallions.
+After some time, the elements of the rash become like medallions.

-They are pale in the center, and pink color is preserved along the edges.
-Over time, smaller red scaly spots form on the body.
+They are pale in the center, and the pink color remains at the edges.
+Over time, smaller, red, scaly patches form on the body.
 In every fourth patient, the rash is accompanied by intense itching.
 The spots persist for a month.
-The focus of the rash with pink lichen is most often 1.
+The focus of the rash in pityriasis rosea is most often 1.
 Less often, several areas are affected at once.

-Not only a small child, but also a teenager can suffer from a rash.
+Not only a small child, but also a teenager can suffer from the rash.
 Sometimes the cause of exanthema is pityriasis versicolor.
 This is a fungal disease.
-With it, multiple rounded spots appear about 1 cm in size.
-They increase.
-A distinctive feature of this pathology is the presence on the body of spots of different colors (dark brown, brown, pink, yellow).
+With it, multiple round spots about 1 cm in size appear.
+They increase in size.
+A distinctive feature of this pathology is the presence of spots of different colors on the body (dark brown, brown, pink, yellow).
 The elements of the rash are scaly.
-Pain, itching and burning most often do not bother.
+Pain, itching and burning are most often not a concern.

 Other causes of rashes

 Redness of the skin in a child is a sign of erysipelas.
 During the height of the disease, a large red spot appears on the body.
 It has jagged edges.
-Pronounced signs of inflammation.
+Signs of inflammation are clearly expressed.
 Sometimes the spot turns brown.
-When pressed on the skin, it disappears for 1-2 seconds.
-With an erythematous-hemorrhagic form, hemorrhages occur.
+When you press on the skin, it disappears for 1-2 seconds.
+With the erythematous-hemorrhagic form, hemorrhages occur.

-After the disappearance of the spot, slight peeling is observed and pigmentation remains.
-The elements of the rash in most cases do not itch.
-Reddened areas of the skin may indicate the onset of chicken pox.
+After the spot disappears, slight peeling is observed and pigmentation remains.
+In most cases, the elements of the rash do not itch.
+Reddened areas of the skin may indicate the onset of chickenpox.
 Almost all children suffer from this disease.
-Initially, small spots appear.
-They are located randomly.
+Small spots appear first.
+They are located chaotically.
 Gradually they turn into papules and vesicles.
 After drying, crusts form.
-Children are worried about intense itching, especially at night.
+Children are bothered by intense itching, especially at night.

 Examination and treatment tactics

-If your child has red spots, you need to see a doctor.
-The following research will be required:
+If your child has red spots, you should consult a doctor.
+The following studies will be needed:

 • general clinical tests;